TheCowboyAI/nixos-yubikey/doc/key-management.md

      - NATS (Messaging) and JWT (REST Authorization) will ensure robust message and access security across systems.
    - **TLS/SSL & X.509**:
      - Ensure secure communication channels through the use of strong TLS protocols and X.509 certificates.

+**Note on privacy**: Keyservers are fully public by design, meaning they inherently expose potentially sensitive information about you, such as your full name, aliases, and personal or professional email addresses.
+When you sign someone else's key or others sign yours, keyservers also reveal your social connections.
+Once personal information is uploaded to keyservers, it cannot be edited or removed.
+Revoking a signature or identity does not delete it from the key record; it merely marks it as revoked, which may draw additional attention to it.